learn-co-curriculum/dsc-parallel-and-distributed-computing-with-mapreduce/README.md

 First, split the data from one file or files into however many nodes are being used.

-We will then use the map function to create key value pairs represented by:
+We will then use the map function to create key:value pairs represented by:
 *{animal}* , *{# of animals per zoo}*

 After processing of the original key:value pairs, some __intermediate__ key:value pairs are generated.
 The intermediate key:value pairs are __sorted by their key values__ to create a new list of key:value pairs.